 So if people want to be Catholic or anything else, no one on earth has the right to gainsay them.
 Of course, this spiritual freedom rule means God would never authorize a pope, either.
 But it also means that if people want to SET UP a pope for themselves, that is their free prerogative.
 Obviously, the Catholics want to do that.
 No one can gainsay them voting that for themselves.
 The evil is to claim that they are the "one true faith" with the RIGHT to rule on earth.
 But then again, we have many such groups claiming to be the only "right faith" in the world.
 And all are evil for that reason, Revelation 17 update on the Tower (really ziggurat) of Babel.
 Only God gets it right.
 Best we can hope to do, is keep auditing our faith for errors.
 Religion won't admit error: Satan invented religion in Genesis 3, Tower of Babel, phallic and ascetic cults, Rev17, "harlot" imagery in OT and New, idea of spiritual fornication.
 And man is free to choose it.
 That's what the Angelic Trial is all about -- do you pick God's Plan.. or Satan's?

 Watch this playlist in HD fullscreen.
 To do that, you first must start the video (Youtube keeps changing its players badly).
 Hover your mouse over it to see the controls.
 I annotate my videos, so be sure to set Annotations ON, and you can see the text without fullscreen, but it's better fullscreen.
-Also, the vids are in HD (720p).
-If you want me to put these in my downloads, let me know via Feedback, click here.
+Videos can all be downloaded at the downloads section.

 To watch in Youtube, either click the 'Youtube' icon in the player above, or Click here.